latidude99/folder-backup-util-fx/README.md

 if exists is read at the application start).
 The `.config` file contains explanations how to use it.

-When started the app will start compressing the all folders, subfolders and files in the root folder showing a progress bar in the main window.
-At any point the process of compressing can be stopped.
+When started the app will begin compressing the all folders, subfolders and files in the root folder showing a progress bar in the main window.
+At any point the process can be stopped.
 When finished, cancelled or interrupted otherwise an option to delete the created ZIP archive will be shown as well as an option to close the app.

 The content of the result  ZIP file includes (unless excluded explicitly in `.config`) the original `FolderBackupToolFX_vXX.jar` and `FolderBackupToolFX_vXX.config` files.